MaterSim/AtomisticSimulation/lectures/lec_10.md

 # 10 DFT Simulation of a Hydrogen Molecule

-Having learned the basic concept of DFT, we will continue to apply the DFT approach to simulate a more complicated system than a single harmonic oscillator, i.e., the H<sub>2</sub> molecule.
+Having learned the basic concept of DFT, we will continue to apply the DFT approach to simulate a more complicated system than a single electron system, i.e., the H<sub>2</sub> molecule.
 H<sub>2</sub> is the simplest molecule, consisting of two protons and two electrons.
 This small size is ideal for demonstrating the DFT method in a manageable way.

 By solving for the ground state energy and electron density of H<sub>2</sub>, we hope to better understand the numerical aspects of the DFT method.
 In addition, we will analyze the results to understand the bonding in H<sub>2</sub> and the electron distribution.

 ## 10.1 Basic Setup

-In a H<sub>2</sub>  molecule, we need to consider the following variables in the KS equation.
+In an H<sub>2</sub> molecule, we need to consider the following variables in the KS equation.

-- Nuclei: Two protons, located at positions $R_1$ and $R_2$ .
+- Nuclei: two protons, located at positions $R_1$ and $R_2$.
-- Electrons: Two electrons interacting with the protons and each other.
+- Electrons: two electrons interacting with the protons and each other.

 We first write down its Hamiltonian,